Amendment to Protect State Dept. Whistleblower a First StepTweet

 The threat posed by Rainey is not an isolated incidence, and lawmakers have taken note of the numerous vulnerabilities within whistleblower law.
 Rainey and MacLean elucidate an important distinction between law and regulation, which highlights several inconsistencies in whistleblower protections.
 This discrepancy could be uniformly addressed by a provision in the Senate OSC Reauthorization Bill that expands protections under 5 U.S. Code § 2302 by protecting federal employees who refuse to break a rule or regulation.
 On June 21, the House unanimously passed its companion bill, the Thoroughly Investigating Retaliation Against Whistleblowers Act, introduced by Representative Rod Blum (R-IA).
 If the House and Senate are able to reconcile their drafts to include this change, we will have a law that prioritizes the ability of whistleblowers to expose waste, fraud, and abuse without fear of reprisal.

-Carter Salis is an intern with the Project On Government Oversight.
+At the time of publication, Carter Salis was an intern with the Project On Government Oversight.

 Topics: Whistleblower Protections